mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 And also, if he kills somebody his task is successful, and the government gives asylum to him.
 He doesn’t want the government, FBI, looking for him, always looking for him.

 But he came here.
 And I said, “I [would like to] give a Buddha statue [to you].”
 A statue carved in ivory, from India; so that is wonderful, the Buddha statue.
 Somebody gave it to me, so I gave it to him: “Please keep this.”
 And I asked him, “How about this Buddha statue?
 Can you feel something?”
 Or, I showed him the Bodhisattva picture, sitting like this.
 Do you know, the beautiful picture?
 Miracle Bodhisattva in Japan, one of the national treasures.
-Because I wanted to know his soft, gentle mind, so I asked, “How do you feel there?”
+Because I wanted to know his soft, gentle mind, I asked, “How do you feel there?”

 He said, “No. I don’t like it.”